Mauricio Lomelin

 # Args: None.

-# Outputs: Pretty-prints the function name registry to stderr, in JSON format:
+# Outputs: Pretty-prints the function name registry to stdout, in JSON format:

 # { "fnmap": { "<fname>": { "count": int, "sources": str } } }